MohamedBouafif/learning-react/README.md

   - **AI API Integration:** Sends the ingredients to an AI-powered API.
   - **Recipe Generation:** Returns a list of recipes tailored to the user's ingredients.
   - **Event Hundler in React:**
-    -The hover event: it's not built but we can implement it using twi event listeners:
+    - Hover Effect Implementation: The hover event isn’t built-in but can be implemented using two event listeners:
-        ### onMouseEnter && onMouseLeave
+      - onMouseEnter: triggers when the user hovers over an element.
+      - onMouseLeave: triggers when the user stops hovering.
   - **Dynamic UI:** Displays the relevant recipes along with details like cooking time and instructions.